-I have worked at Kilmington Primary since 2003, mainly in Axe Class.
+I have worked at Kilmington Primary since 2003.
 A couple of years ago I took the plunge and took my HLTA which has enabled me to step in and cover teachers PPA time, courses and sickness.

 One of my real loves is Art (the messier the better), a love of which I hope I pass on to the children in school.

 Mrs Sue Brooker

 Mrs Liz Slade

 Mrs L Fry